Elizabeth Murray (artist): Career

 She taught art at Daemen College from 1965 to 1967.
 In 1967, Murray moved to New York City.
 She first exhibited in 1971 in the Whitney Museum of American Art Annual Exhibition.
-One of her first mature works included "Children Meeting," 1978 (now in the permanent collection of the Whitney Museum), an oil on canvas painting evoking human characteristics, personalities, or pure feeling through an interaction of non-figurative shapes, colour and lines.
+One of her first mature works included Children Meeting, 1978 (now in the permanent collection of the Whitney Museum), an oil on canvas painting evoking human characteristics, personalities, or pure feeling through an interaction of non-figurative shapes, colour and lines.
 She is particularly noted for her shaped canvas paintings.
+Falling, an earlier example of her shaped canvas from 1976 can be found in the collection of the Pérez Art Museum Miami.

 Awards and honors

 She was elected a Fellow of the American Academy of Arts and Sciences in 1998.
 In 1999, Murray was awarded a MacArthur Fellowship.
 This grant led directly to opening of the Bowery Poetry Club, a Lower East Side performance arts venue run by her husband, Bob Holman.

 In 2006, her 40-year career was honored at New York City's Museum of Modern Art (MoMA).
 The retrospective was widely praised, with The New York Times noting that by the end of the exhibition, "You're left with the sense of an artist in the flush of her authority and still digging deep."
 As of 2008, Murray was only one of five female artists to have had a retrospective at the MoMA—the other four are Louise Bourgeois (in 1982), Lee Krasner (in 1984), Helen Frankenthaler (in 1989), and Lee Bontecou (in 2004).